-Francisco "Pancho" Villa is wanted "dead or alive" by American troops after Villa's army of bandits murder 16 Americans in a raid on Columbus, New Mexico, on March 10, 1916.
-Known at first as a "Robin Hood in Mexico," the American press later portrays Villa as a brutal villain "thirsting for blood" as war rages along the Mexican border.
+Known by some as a "Robin Hood in Mexico," the American press often portrays Francisco "Pancho" Villa as the villain of a war at the Mexican border.
 At the end of the Mexican Revolution, after his army dwindles, Villa negotiates an amnesty with the Mexican government and retires his military pursuits in 1920, only to be assassinated in an ambush three years later in 1923.
 Read more about it!

 The information in this guide focuses on primary source materials found in the digitized historic newspapers from the digital collection Chronicling America.